agplusman/kata-gpt/kata.md

 Requirements:
 Outline High-Level Requirements: Include a section for the system's requirements.
 Keep these at a high level since the goal is to design the architecture rather than delve into implementation specifics.
 Requirements should consider user experiences, interfaces, accessibility etc.
 Additional Context:
-Provide Business or Market Context: Give additional information about the business or market conditions that influence the design.
-This might include constraints, expected growth, or technological trends.
-Additional context should consider interesting business environment scenarios.
-Consider adding domain concerns like mergers and acquisitions, time to market, user satisfaction, competitive advantage, time and budget into these scenarios as you see appropriate.
-The Kata should envisage interesting growth scenarios.
+Provide Business or Market Context: Detail how business or market conditions such as constraints, expected growth, technological trends, and domain concerns (like mergers, time to market, user satisfaction, competitive advantage) influence the design.
+Include any relevant scenarios that may affect growth, time, and budget.
 Budget: Propose a budget for this project based on realistic similar organizations characteristics .

 Utilize a nicely formatted output with clear headers and bullets.
 The entire Kata should be between 140 to 200 words maximum.